 With a rush he makes it back to the office.
-He pushes the front door open with a puff.
+With a huff he pushes open the front door.

 Everything is quiet and still.
 The MEN are working, sleeping or reading the newspaper.
-One barely pokes his head above the front page that he's holding and gives a barely energetic "Morning", and goes back to his paper.
+One barely pokes his head above the front page that he's holding and gives a barely energtic "Morning", and goes back to his paper.

 Newland straightens his coat and walks purposefully through the office, noticing the lack interest upon his arrival.
 He arrives at his desk and sits in his seat.
 Bored, taps quill, sighs, plays an opera in his head, plays a ball game with wadded up papers.

 He decides to write a note to Ellen and sends it via MESSENGER.
 Goes about his day.